-You can find a complete list of all of the virtual tours offered by Google Arts & Culture here.
+You can find a complete list of all the virtual tours offered by Google Arts & Culture here.

-- Smithsonian National Museum of African American History and Culture (Washington, DC)
+Smithsonian National Museum of African American History and Culture (Washington, DC)

 The Museum of African American Art interprets, promotes, and preserves art by or about people of African descent.
 It was founded in 1976 to increase public awareness of African American Art.

-- The Gordon Parks Foundation (Pleasantville, NY)
+The Gordon Parks Foundation (Pleasantville, New York)

 You can take a trip through time with the life work of famed African American photographer, Gordon Parks.
-The Gordon Parks Foundation showcases Parks’s career, which spans from the 1940s up until his death in 2006, Parks’ photographs focused on race relations, Civil Rights, and urban life.
+The Gordon Parks Foundation showcases Parks’s career, which spans from the 1940s up until his death in 2006.
+Parks’ photographs focused on race relations, Civil Rights, and urban life.

-- Negro Leagues Baseball Museum (Kansas City, MO)
+Negro Leagues Baseball Museum (Kansas City, Missouri)

-- Frederick Douglass National Historic Site (Washington, DC)
+Frederick Douglass National Historic Site (Washington, DC)

-- The University of North Carolina at Greensboro (UNCG) – University Libraries [Online Exhibit: African Americans at the University of North Carolina at Greensboro, 1892-1971] (Greensboro, NC)
+The University of North Carolina at Greensboro (UNCG) – University Libraries [Online Exhibit: African Americans at the University of North Carolina at Greensboro, 1892-1971] (Greensboro, NC)

 The King Center is part of the memorial and childhood home of Dr. King.
 This online exhibit contains various letters and miscellaneous documents and artifacts.

-You can find a complete list of all of the virtual tours and experiences offered by the United States Civil Rights Trail here.
+You can find a complete list of all the virtual tours and experiences offered by the United States Civil Rights Trail here.

-- National Civil Rights Museum at the Lorraine Motel
+- National Civil Rights Museum at the Lorraine Motel (Memphis, Tennessee)

-- National Center for Civil and Human Rights
+- National Center for Civil and Human Rights (Atlanta, Georgia)

-- International Civil Rights Center & Museum
+- International Civil Rights Center & Museum (Greensboro, North Carolina)

 - Martin Luther King Birth Home